[section type=”Single-Column-Panel” background=”white” name=”about”]

 In order to grow the field, new entrants must be supported and have access to necessary tools.
 This will not only help individual businesses maximize their chance of success, it positions the industry for lasting and significant impact.
 Group purchasing, growing industry networks, and transitioning conventionally structured home care companies into worker cooperatives are all part of ICA’s solution.

-Scaled growth is necessary to amplify the voices of home care workers in the policy arena.
-Creating high-quality jobs across the home care field is ultimately a political problem, one that requires institutions that are powerful enough to successfully push for policy changes that address systemic underinvestment.
-ICA is committed to the creation of a platform to improve job quality for all home care workers which includes increasing wages, adding benefits, providing training, creating additional opportunities for advancement, and building a culture that values and respects home care workers.
+A lack of high-quality jobs is ultimately a political problem, one that requires institutions to push for policy changes that address systemic underinvestment.
+ICA is committed to improving job quality for all home care workers which includes increasing wages, adding benefits, providing training, creating opportunities for advancement, and building a culture that values and respects home care workers.

 Consulting and Technical Assistance